cedrickchee/awesome-transformer-nlp/README.md

 18. [Competitive programming with AlphaCode](https://deepmind.com/blog/article/Competitive-programming-with-AlphaCode) by DeepMind - AlphaCode uses transformer-based language models to generate code that can create novel solutions to programming problems which require an understanding of algorithms.
 19. [Building games and apps entirely through natural language using OpenAI's code-davinci model](https://andrewmayneblog.wordpress.com/2022/03/17/building-games-and-apps-entirely-through-natural-language-using-openais-davinci-code-model/) - The author built several small games and apps without touching a single line of code, simply by telling the model what they want.
 20. [Open AI gets GPT-3 to work by hiring an army of humans to fix GPT’s bad answers](https://statmodeling.stat.columbia.edu/2022/03/28/is-open-ai-cooking-the-books-on-gpt-3/)
+21. [GPT-3 can run code](https://mayt.substack.com/p/gpt-3-can-run-code) - You provide an input text and a command and GPT-3 will transform them into an expected output.
+It works well for tasks like changing coding style, translating between programming languages, refactoring, and adding doc.
+For example, converts JSON into YAML, translates Python code to JavaScript, improve the runtime complexity of the function.

 ## Tutorials